jmacwhyte/sqlez/README.md

 ## Getting started
 To use sqlEZ, first define a struct to represent the data you want to get from your database.
 You can then use that struct as a vehicle for moving data in and out of the database.

-For example, let's say you had a database of Sumo wrestlers, named `wreslters`, that looked like the following:
+For example, let's say you had a database of Sumo wrestlers, named `wrestlers`, that looked like the following:
 ```
 +--------------+--------------+
 | Field        | Type         |